 When choosing your Little Giant condensate pump you choose based on your system.
-For instance, you won’t want to use a condensate pump that has been designed for an air conditioner on a heating system and you shouldn’t use a condensate pump for a gas furnace with an air conditioner.
+For instance, you won’t want to use a condensate pump that has been designed for an air conditioner on a heating system and you shouldn’t use a condensate pump for a gas furnace with an air conditioner using a plenum.
 Choosing the right pump for your heating or cooling system will ensure your system runs as it should.
 Each of the Little Giant pumps is made for an easy install and is constructed with high grade materials.

 Each Little Giant condensate pump is also CSA and UL listed for safety so you can be sure you are getting a product that works well but that also meets all current standards for safe use.
 The stainless steel construction of the gas furnace pumps provides a long life for your heat pump while the snap action switch makes the product simple to use.
 With thermal overload sensors you don’t have to worry about your Little Giant pumps becoming overheated in a gas furnace.